-Prescribed burning is one of a number of fuel management tools and techniques that can be used to help reduce the intensity of naturally occurring wildfires while returning an integral process to the ecosystem.
+Cultural and prescribed fire is one of many land stewardship practices that can help reduce the intensity of naturally occurring wildfires while returning an integral and culturally significant process to the land base.

-Prescribed fire is the planned and controlled application of fire to a specific land area and is one of the most ecologically appropriate and relatively efficient means for achieving planned public safety and resource management objectives, for example to enhance a habitat, prepare an area for tree planting or, for disease eradication.
+Prescribed fire is the planned and intentional use of fire on a specific land area.
+It is one of the most ecologically appropriate and relatively efficient means for achieving a range of objectives.
+These objectives can include habitat enhancement, preparation for tree planting or disease eradication.

 Prescribed fire can also contribute to achieving air quality and climate action targets by preventing large, intense wildfires and replacing them with more frequent, well-timed, well-planned low-intensity fires.

-These fires can take many months to plan and are managed in such a way as to minimize the chance of escape and emission of smoke while maximizing the benefits to the site.
+These fires can take many months to plan and are managed to minimize the chance of escape and smoke impacts while maximizing the benefits to the site.